carderne/carderne.github.io/_posts/2019-11-25-wake-up-light.md

 ## What's needed?
 Basic computer knowledge on Linux, a soldering iron, a breadboard and bits of wire, and the following components:
 - Raspberry Pi: any one that has WiFi built-in
-- microSD card: above 8 GB or so (the OS and scripts go here)
+- micro-SD card: above 8 GB or so (the OS and scripts go here)
-- microUSB power adapter: at least 2 A, preferably more
+- micro-USB power adapter: at least 2 A, preferably more
 - RGB LED: I used something like [this](https://www.adafruit.com/product/2530)
 - 3x MOSFETs: one for each colour channel, needed because you can't drive a high-power LED directly from a logic pin; I used [these](https://www.adafruit.com/product/2530)
 - resistors: a couple of 100 Ω and 10 kΩ logic-level (1/4 W) resistors are needed to go with the MOSFETs; you'll also need some higher-power (2W or so) resistors for the LEDs, the value of which will depend on the LED voltage ([this](https://ledcalculator.net/) may be useful)
 - button: any clicky momentary button
-- heatsink: a chunk of metal to help the LED dissipate heat
+- heat-sink: a chunk of metal to help the LED dissipate heat

 ## Setting up the Raspberry Pi
 Before playing with the electronics, we need to get the Pi working.
 Most of the following comes from [this](https://ivancarosati.com/raspbian-stretch-headless-setup-for-raspberry-pi/) very useful post.
 The first thing is to get an operating system onto the SD card.
 Start by downloading the [Raspbian Buster Lite image from here](https://www.raspberrypi.org/downloads/raspbian/).
 Then install and run [balenaEtcher](https://www.balena.io/etcher/) and point it at the zip file you just downloaded and the SD card you just inserted.